 Quite an excursion

-Once you reach the village of Tonbo, you’ll need to hire a boat for the 30 minute downriver trip to the carvings.
-They stretch for a long way, across a series of cliffs, becoming increasingly elaborate along the way -- the reclining Buddhas are particularly impressive.
-Towards the end of the cliff, there is a place where your boat can tie up and you can then follow a cliff-face trail that leads up eventually to a cliff-top pagoda from where you can enjoy views up and down the river.
-Watch your footing along the trail as there is no guardrail and after rain it can be very slippery, with a sheer drop down to the water.
+Once you reach the village of Tonbo, you’ll need to hire a boat for the 30 minute downriver trip to the carvings — even in the pouring rain, we had no problems sorting this out — they’ll find you.

+The carvings stretch for a long way, across a series of cliffs, becoming increasingly elaborate along the way — while the reclining Buddhas are particularly impressive, there are hundreds of carvings all up.
+Towards the end of the cliff, there is a place where your boat can tie up and you can then follow a cliff-face trail that leads up eventually to a cliff-top pagoda from where you can enjoy views up and down the river (weather permitting).